mantil-io/example-todo/README.md

 ## About

-This template shows how one can make a simple todo-app that is always available online with serverless backend written in Go language.
-Backend is built on AWS Lambda and uses DynamoDB as a storage.
-Client part is created using [TypeScript & React TodoMVC Example](https://github.com/tastejs/todomvc/tree/master/examples/typescript-react).
+This template shows how one can make a simple cloud-based todo app with a serverless backend written in Go.
+Backend is built on AWS Lambda and uses DynamoDB as persistent storage.
+The client part is created using [TypeScript & React TodoMVC Example](https://github.com/tastejs/todomvc/tree/master/examples/typescript-react).

 This example will teach you:
-- How to include (and work with) DynamoDB table to your Mantil project using persistent key/value storage in Mantil APIs
+- How to include DynamoDB table to your Mantil project using persistent key/value storage in Mantil APIs and how to perform CRUD operations
-- How to deploy web application on top of AWS Lambda with Mantil
+- How to deploy a web application on top of AWS Lambda with Mantil

 ## Prerequisites